 This section contains information for the development of Hydro or Hydro Pumped Storage cost offers.

-Hydro Units - Generating unit in which the energy of flowing water spins the turbine generator to produce electricity.
+Hydro Units - Generating unit in which the energy of flowing water drives the turbine generator to produce electricity.
 This classification includes pumped and run-of-river hydro.

 Pumped Hydro Unit - Hydroelectric power generation that stores energy in the form of water by pumping from a lower elevation source to a higher elevation reservoir, then allowing the upper reservoir to drain turning the turbines to produce power.